JHawk0224/react-tutorial/styledComponents.md

 yarn add styled-components
 ```

 Then, it's as simple as adding a `<Style>` wrapper like I have below in whatever file you want to add styling to!
+(I just added it to this file as a quick example, but this styling might not/should not actually go in this file.
+This is for you to figure out!)

 ```typescript
 import React, { useState } from "react";